Sultan Jahan, Begum of Bhopal

-Hajjah Nawab Begum (Queen) Sultan Jahan GCSI GCIE CI GBE GCStJ (9 July 1858 – 12 May 1930) was the ruling Begum of Bhopal between 1901 and 1926.
+Sultan Jahan GCSI GCIE CI GBE GCStJ (9 July 1858 – 12 May 1930) was the ruling Begum of Bhopal (the ruler of the Islamic principality of Bhopal in central India) between 1901 and 1926.

 Biography

 Early life

-Sarkar Amman known better as Sultan Jahan, was born at Bhopal, the elder and only surviving child of Nawab Begum Sultan Shah Jahan and her husband General HH Nasir ud-Daula, Nawab Baqi Muhammad Khan Bahadur (1823–1867).
+Sarkar Amman known better as Sultan Jahan, was born at Bhopal, the elder and only surviving child of Nawab Begum Sultan Shah Jahan and her husband Baqi Muhammad Khan Bahadur (1823–1867).
 In 1868, she was proclaimed heiress apparent to the Bhopal musnaid following the death of her grandmother, Sikander Begum and her mother's succession to the throne.
 In 1901, Sultan Jahan succeeded her mother at her death, becoming Nawab Begum of Dar-ul-Iqbal-i-Bhopal.